Tiredenom6/Arduino-Educational-Project/Directions.md

 # Arduino Game Controller Lab Directions

+This lab merges software with hardware to create a functioning physical device that recieves input and creates and drives a proccess.
+In this case, the arduino is recieving input from a series of sensors, converting them into a useable format, and then driving the game inputs based upon a python script.

 ## Required Tools and Hardware
   1)  Arduino board or Arduino knock-off (i.e. Weemos).
 A cheaper model board can be found at the following link, [ELEGOO UNO R3 Board](https://www.amazon.com/ELEGOO-Board-ATmega328P-ATMEGA16U2-Compliant/dp/B01EWOE0UU/ref=asc_df_B01EWOE0UU/?tag=hyprod-20&linkCode=df0&hvadid=309751315916&hvpos=&hvnetw=g&hvrand=3132673754217622362&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9003488&hvtargid=pla-455309014075&psc=1&tag=&ref=&adgrpid=67183599252&hvpone=&hvptwo=&hvadid=309751315916&hvpos=&hvnetw=g&hvrand=3132673754217622362&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9003488&hvtargid=pla-455309014075).
   2)  Install and setup PyCharm the Python IDE.
 This can be found at the following link, [PyCharm](https://www.jetbrains.com/pycharm/).
   3)  Install the Arduino IDE.
 This can be found here [Arduino](https://www.arduino.cc/en/software).
+  4)  Two Joystick Potentiometers or two potentiometers.
+  5)  Four Buttons.
 ## Inital Setup

 Adding the appropriate libraries for Arduino.